reliablerascal/fl-legislation-etl/README.md

 | [00_install_packages.R](scripts/00_install_packages.R)|installation script which should later be repackaged as requirements |
 | [functions_database.R](scripts/functions_database.R)|scripts to connect to Postgres, write tables, and test inputs |

+<br><br>
 ## Development workplan
+Following are some key goals for developing this data pipeline.
+* Incorporate LegiStar voting data for Jacksonville and align this with state data, so it can be visualized with existing web apps
-* Incorporate voting data for cities (e.g. Legistar data) and district data for context (e.g. Census data)
+* Incorporate district data (e.g. census demographics and partisan leanings of the electorate) to provide context
-* Develop automated CSV and SQLite exports to support non-Postgres data access options
+* Develop automated CSV and SQLite exports to support non-Postgres access for data visualization and web app development
+* Automate API requests via Github actions to keep legislative voting data up-to-date
+* Deploy Postgres app on Azure to enable online connectivity